 If the clip will not play in RealPlayer, then it can't be burned to DVD using RealPlayer.

 If you get an "Unsupported media type" error, this means either that the file type isn't supported by RealPlayer, or that the clip is DRM (Digital Rights Management) protected and can't be copied.
 Unsupported file types include .webm and .mkv.
-Additionally, .mov files created with an iPhone or camcorder cannot be burned at this time.
+Additionally, .mov files created with a camcorder cannot be burned at this time.

 If you get a message that says "General Error: The software that's used to decode the media is not available on this system" and you are trying to burn AVI files using Windows Vista, try downloading the "FFDSHOW" decoder (you can find sites that offer this download for free, by doing a web search).
 Once you have downloaded and installed it, you should be able to burn those files to DVD using RealPlayer Plus.